Teachers are known for being proficient planners and if you’re anything like me, you love opening up a fresh planner.

 Guiding question: What are the national, state and district standards that you follow for knowing which art concepts to teach to which grades?

 Why?
 We’re teaching our students to value art, to be able to appreciate it, understand it, as well as being able to express themselves through it.
-We want to give them a well-rounded art education.
-Here’s a great post about de-mystifying art standards.

 Practical Step: Look at the yearly standards for each grade level and divide them into quarters or semesters so that they are less overwhelming and more spread out.
 For example, your list of Quarter 1 concepts for Kindergarten may include: line, basic geometric shapes, Piet Mondrian and the season of fall.
-Now it seems like a list you can work with, right?
+Now that seems like a list you can work with, right?

 Guiding Question: Which of the projects that I’m excited about fit an art standard I need to teach?

-Why?
-A lesson doesn’t need to be absolutely spot on to teach a specific art concept or standard.
-You get the choice to emphasize a variety of standards when you are teaching a lesson.
-If you need a lesson on line and are excited about a crocodile project you saw inside The Sparklers Club lesson library, emphasize to students the different types of lines they are using to draw their crocodile.
+If you need a lesson on line and are excited about a crocodile project you saw inside The Sparklers’ Club lesson library, emphasize to students the different types of lines they are using to draw their crocodile.
 It doesn’t have to be complicated!

 Practical Step: From your list of standards for each grade level, plug in lessons from the collection of lessons that you’ve saved.
 Once a lesson meets a standard, cross the standard of the list.
 If you exhaust your list of favorite lessons and still have standards to meet, leave that lesson spot open.
 Go back to step one and find lessons that excite you and see if they can be the missing piece in your curriculum puzzle.